 Memory Chips

-Ram Chips- is a type of data storage used in computers.
+- is a type of data storage used in computers.
 It takes the form of integrated circuits that allow the stored data to be accessed in any order — that is, at random and without the physical movement of the storage medium or a physical

 reading head.

-Rom Chips-is a computer file which contains a copy of the data from a read-only memory chip, often from a video game cartridge, a computer's firmware, or from an arcade game's main board.
+read-only memory chip, often from a video game cartridge, a computer's firmware, or from an arcade game's main board.
 The term is frequently used in the context of emulation, whereby older games or computer firmware are copied to ROM files on modern computers and can, using a piece of software known as an emulator, be run on the newer computer.

-Prom Memory Chips - Short for programmable read-only memory, a memory chip on which data can be written only once.
+Short for programmable read-only memory, a memory chip on which data can be written only once.
 Once a program has been written onto a PROM, it remains there forever.
 Unlike RAM, PROMs retain their contents when the computer is turned off.

-ROM (read-only memory) is that a PROM is manufactured as blank memory, whereas a ROM is programmed during the manufacturing process.
-To write data onto a PROM chip, you need a special device called a PROM programmer
+The difference between a PROM and a ROM (read-only memory) is that a PROM is manufactured as blank memory, whereas a ROM is programmed during the manufacturing process.
+To write data onto a PROM chip, you need a special device called a PROM programmer or PROM burner.
+The process of programming a PROM is sometimes called burning the PROM.

-Eprom Memory Chips- An EPROM, or erasable programmable read-only memory, is a type of computer memory chip that retains its data when its power supply is switched off.
+hips- An EPROM, or erasable programmable read-only memory, is a type of computer memory chip that retains its data when its power supply is switched off.
 In other words, it is non-volatile.
 It is an array of floating-gate transistors individually programmed by an electronic device that supplies higher voltages than those normally used in electronic circuits.
 Once programmed, an EPROM can be erased only by exposing it to strong ultraviolet light.
 That UV light usually has a wavelength of 235nm (for optimum erasure time) and belongs to the UVC range of UV light.
 EPROMs are easily recognizable by the transparent fused quartz window in the top of the package, through which the silicon chip can be seen, and which permits UV light during erasing.

-EEPROM MEMORY CHIP - Electrically Erasable Programmable Read-Only Memory, is a non-volatile storage chip used in computers and other devices to store small amounts of volatile (configuration) data.
+Only Memory, is a non-volatile storage chip used in computers and other devices to store small amounts of volatile (configuration) data.
 When larger amounts of more static data are to be stored (such as in USB flash drives) other memory types like flash memory are more economical.

-Port - is a facility for receiving ships and transferring cargo.
+or receiving ships and transferring cargo.
 They are usually situated at the edge of an ocean, sea, river, or lake.
 Ports often have cargo-handling equipment such as cranes (operated by longshoremen) and forklifts for use in loading/unloading of ships, which may be provided by private interests or public bodies.
 Often, canneries or other processing facilities will be located very close by.
 Harbour pilots , barges and tugboats are often used to safely maneuver large ships in tight quarters as they approach and leave the docks.
 Ports which handle international traffic will have customs facilities.

 USB ports can support the connection of many kinds of devices (keyboard, mouse, printer, audio in/out, external floppy or Zip drives, scanner, flash drive, etc.).
 Newer PCs and Macs include several USB ports, some often located in handy spots on the front panel of the computer case or the side of the keyboard.
 USB connections are hot-swappable (they can be connected and disconnected while the devices are turned on; this is not always true for older connection methods).